Sleeping Position Shoulder Pain: Which Position Is Causing It and How to Find Out

 How to Figure Out Which Factor Is Behind Your Shoulder Pain

 The challenge is that the cause and the symptom are separated by hours.
-You try a change on Tuesday night and wake up Wednesday wondering: was the pain better because of the pillow, or because you happened to sleep on the other side, or because you didn't do upper body exercise on Tuesday?
+You try a change on Tuesday night and wake up Wednesday wondering: was the pain better because of the pillow, or because you happened to sleep on the other side, or because you did not do upper body exercise on Tuesday?
 Without tracking, these variables blur together.

 A structured approach helps.
 Each morning, before you start moving around, spend two to three minutes logging: